kedacore/keda-docs/content/docs/2.4/scalers/aws-sqs.md

 - `queueURL` - Full URL for the SQS Queue.
 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual messages in the SQS Queue is 30, the scaler scales to 3 pods. (default: 5)

-> For the purposes of scaling, "actual messages" is equal to `ApproximateNumberOfMessages` + `ApproximateNumberOfMessagesNotVislble`, since `NotVisible` in SQS terms means the message is still in-flight/processing.
+> For the purposes of scaling, "actual messages" is equal to `ApproximateNumberOfMessages` + `ApproximateNumberOfMessagesNotVisible`, since `NotVisible` in SQS terms means the message is still in-flight/processing.

 - `awsRegion` - AWS Region for the SQS Queue.
 - `identityOwner` - Receive permissions on the SQS Queue via Pod Identity or from the KEDA operator itself (see below).
 (Values: `pod`, `operator`, Default: `pod`, Optional)